Hari-jith/Natural-Language-Processing/Text-Emotion-Classification-using-LSTM-and-BiLSTM/README.md

 - PyTorch workflow
 - Recurrent neural networks
 - LSTM architecture
+- Bidirectional LSTM architecture
-- Model training and evaluation
+- Model comparison and evaluation
 - NLP preprocessing pipeline design

 ---

 # Conclusion

-This project successfully demonstrates how deep learning and NLP techniques can be combined to build an effective emotion classification system using PyTorch and LSTM networks without relying on transformer architectures.
+This project successfully demonstrates how deep learning and NLP techniques can be combined to build effective emotion classification systems using PyTorch and recurrent neural networks.

+Both LSTM and BiLSTM architectures were implemented and evaluated on the DAIR-AI Emotion Dataset.
+The BiLSTM model achieved improved performance by learning contextual information from both forward and backward directions in text sequences.

-The model achieved strong classification performance while maintaining a fully explainable and educational NLP pipeline.
+The project achieved strong classification performance while maintaining a fully explainable and educational NLP pipeline without relying on transformer-based architectures.

 ---

 # Author

 ## Harijith M M

----